 Another thing I recommend doing in Byron Bay is surfing, which is what we did.
 It’s the most classic rock thing to do out of all the outdoor activities.
 You’ll know why.
 Just check out my post on surf rock.
 Want to be like Dick Dale?
 Let’s go surfing!

 Like Austin Powers, we like to live a bit dangerously.
 We didn’t take any lessons and decided to go the cheap route and just rent a surfboard and try it ourselves.
 Lessons would be way more expensive and renting a surfboard for a couple of hours was only a tenner.
-At first, I was a bit unsure about surfing, but my husband decided we should go for it because Of course, the day we went surfing was cloudy and the waves were really rough.
+At first, I was a bit unsure about surfing, but my husband decided we should go for it because you only live once and it’s not too much money.
+Of course, the day we went surfing was cloudy and the waves were really rough.
 We should have seen the red flags.
 There was not a single surfer around, which was a good thing for us because we were clumsy.
 If there was one surf rock song title that described our first foray in surfing, it’s “Wipe Out”.
 While I could successfully lie down on the surfboard and balance without falling off, I wasn’t able to stand.
 I didn’t want to try because I dislocated my kneecap as a teenager.

 The story of dislocating my kneecap was not a badass one, it was a pathetic story.
 I was literally goofing off and laughing with my friends during lunch time and my knee all of a sudden buckled and I fell.
 My kneecap dislocated for a second, popped back into place and I fell, breaking one of my flip flops and pretzels I was holding falling all over the place.
 I screamed so loudly the entire school heard me.
 At least I missed maths class that day, I didn’t have to go to gym class the rest of the school year, and I got early dismissal to go to physical therapy once a week.
 Physical therapy wasn’t fun, but at least I wasn’t in school.